Sarah HansenAssociate Professor - Program Coordinator, Early Childhood Special Education Learning Sciences

-Sarah Hansen is an assistant professor of early childhood special education in the Department of Educational Psychology, Special Education, and Communication Disorders.
+Sarah Hansen is an associate professor of early childhood special education in the Department of Learning Sciences.
 She received her Ph.D. from the University of Oregon in special education/early intervention in 2016; she also holds an M.A. from Mills College, Oakland in early childhood special education and a B.S. in psychology from the University of California at Davis.

 Hansen’s research focuses on assessment, intervention and training of natural change agents on early and pivotal social communication skills for children with ASD and other developmental disabilities.
 She has further interest in preparing natural change agents to support children with special needs to succeed in the preschool classroom and other natural environments.

 Ruppert, T., Machalicek, W., Hansen, S. G., Raulston, and Frantz, R. (submitted August 1, 2015).
 “Parent implemented early intervention.”
 In R. Lang, T. Hancock, and N. N. Singh (Eds.)

 Early Intervention for Young Children with Autism.
 New York, New York: Springer.